-In the past few years, several University of Bath graduates from the MA Interpreting and Translation (MAIT) course have been hired by a company specialising in tours to Antarctica to interpret between English and Chinese for Chinese-speaking travellers.
+In the past few years, several University of Bath graduates from the MA Interpreting and Translating (MAIT) course have been hired by a company specialising in tours to Antarctica to interpret between English and Chinese for Chinese-speaking travellers.

 Typically these trips start from the southern Argentinian city of Ushuaia and take in the South Shetland Islands, Drake Passage and the Antarctic Peninsula.
 Sometimes journeys stop at the Falkland Islands before continuing to South Georgia, where landings allow passengers to explore sub-Antarctic plants and wildlife.

 Once near Antarctica, the journey takes the ship past breathtaking icebergs, where passengers might catch a glimpse of killer whales, humpback whales or minke whales blowing, breaching or spy-hopping at close range.

 Life on board

 A typical day for our hardy interpreters would start with a wake-up call at 6.50am in the Control Room.